ahaas207/DemoStructuredCOS160/COS160 - Demo Dev Env/Labs/Lab3/Lab3.md

 > ![](https://www.cs.usm.maine.edu/~boothe/cos160/labs/Lab3_files/BoxGuy1.PNG)

-Run the BoxGuy program to make sure it works.
 This program illustrates a few of the functions available in the Graphics2D class.
-Programs using the Drawing Panel stay running until you close the pop up Drawing Panel window, so try to remember to close the Drawing Panel each time before running your program again.
-It will get confusing if you leave several versions of your program running.
 Basic documentation about the DrawingPanel and Graphics2D class can be found at: [http://www.cs.usm.maine.edu/~boothe/cos160/UsingJavaGraphics.pdf](http://www.cs.usm.maine.edu/%7Eboothe/cos160/UsingJavaGraphics.pdf) and Comprehensive documentation about Graphics2D can be found at : [https://docs.oracle.com/javase/7/docs/api/index.html?java/awt/Graphics2D.html](https://docs.oracle.com/javase/7/docs/api/index.html?java/awt/Graphics2D.html)

 Look over the BoxGuy program and make sure you understand it.
 You are going to be making a few small changes.
 Below are the changes that you need to make.
 Make each change one at a time and test it and make sure you understand it before moving on.